Adopted September 18, 2020

 Section 1.
 Annual Meetings.
 The annual meetings of the members of the Association shall be held at the principal office of the Association or at any other place in the State of Kansas designated by the Board of directors, at such time as the Board of Directors shall determine.

 Section 2.
 Special Meetings.
 Special Meetings may be called by the president or any three members of the Board of Directors.

 Section 3.
 Notice of Meetings.
-Written or printed notice of annual and special meetings shall be mailed to each member of his address as shown on the records of the Association at least ten (10) days and not more than fifty (50) days prior to the date of any such meeting.
+Written or printed notice of special meetings shall be mailed to each member of his address as shown on the records of the Association at least ten (10) days and not more than fifty (50) days prior to the date of any such meeting.
+Annual meeting notices shall be mailed in September.
 Members entitled to such notices shall be those enrolled on the date of mailing said notice.
 Included in this category are individuals named as representatives by each Watershed or Soil Conservation District.

 Section 4.
 Quorum.
 At any meeting of the members, the members present shall constitute a quorum for the transaction of any business which may properly come before said meeting.

 Section 5.
 Each individual member or designated representative of a member Watershed shall be entitled to one vote in person and entitled to vote thereat.

 Section 1.
 General Powers.
 The business of the Corporation shall be managed by the Board of Directors, provided that the Board of Directors may establish such committees and confer such powers thereon as the Board shall determine.